 John has lived in around Lowfell, Gateshead, since childhood, and has been married for over thirty five years.
 He has one son who has recently graduated in Sports Journalism from UCLan.
 His out of work interests include looking after his golden retriever, DIY, growing fruit and vegetables and time permitting, leisurely cycling holidays.

-Helen Wharton is the Director for Employer and Adult learning and joined the College in July 2013.
+Helen Wharton is the Director of Business Development and Marketing and joined the College in July 2013.
 Previously, Helen worked for the Careers Service and had a long career working in schools and colleges in Manchester and Cumbria providing Information Advice and Guidance (IAG).
 She has worked in marketing, quality and information services; always in organisations that have young people at the heart of what they do.
 She believes in education and that students should be inspired to be the best they can be and during her time working at Furness College recognises that students have access to some of the best facilities, teaching and assessing staff available.

 Helen is a strong advocate for lifelong learning and returned to education herself in 1996 to complete a postgraduate qualification in Careers Guidance and then again in 2003 to complete a Master’s Degree through Lancaster University.